Garbaz/seminar-dependent-types/elaboration/elaboration.md

 \forall u \in U: \left ( pU \in \sigma u \Rightarrow u \in pU \right )
 $$

-Using this property over subsets of $U$, we define a predicate over elements of $U$:
+Using this property over subsets of $U$, we define a proposition over elements of $U$:

 ```
 well-founded : ℘ U